Communication & Society

 Communication & Society (the Journal thereafter) is a refereed journal that publishes four issues a year, in January, April, July and October.
 It is a joint publication of the Centre for Chinese Media and Comparative Communication Research, School of Journalism and Communication, The Chinese University of Hong Kong (CUHK) and the Centre of Media and Communication Research, School of Communication, Hong Kong Baptist University (HKBU).

-Launched in December 2006, the journal serves the rapidly expanding research community in Greater China and other parts of the world.
+Launched in December 2006, the Journal serves the rapidly expanding research community in Greater China and other parts of the world.
 It aims to achieve three major goals.
 The first is to promote the development of communication science in Chinese through the publication of original and state-of-the-art research reports.
 The second is to serve as a bridge between scholarship in the East and West and to promote transborder perspectives in research.
 The third is to foster an interdisciplinary approach to the study of communication.

 Research articles form the bulk of the Journal's contents.
 It also features periodic exchanges with world-renown scholars in social science in general and communication in particular.

 Professor Joseph Chan from CUHK is the Journal's founding editor-in-chief.
 The current editor-in-chief is Prof. Ven-Hwei Lo from CUHK.
-There are nine editors, namely, Prof. Yu Huang, Prof. Xiaosui Xiao, and Prof. Yunya Song from HKBU, Prof. Prof. Anthony Fung, Prof. Christine Huang and Prof. Jack Qiu from CUHK, Prof. Chingching Chang from Chengchi University, Prof. Guoliang Zhang from Shanghai Jiao Tong University and Prof. Shuhua Zhou from University of Alabama.
+There are nine editors, namely, Prof. Yu Huang, Prof. Xiaosui Xiao, and Prof. Yunya Song from HKBU, Prof. Prof. Anthony Fung, Prof. Christine Huang and Prof. Jack Qiu from CUHK, Prof. Chingching Chang from Chengchi University, Prof. Guoliang Zhang from Shanghai Jiao Tong University and Prof. Shuhua Zhou from University of Missouri.

 Serving on the Journal's editorial board are well-established scholars from around the world.
 Its co-sponsors include the major communication research institutions and associations from Greater China, UK and USA.